kyma-project/kyma/resources/compass/configure-managed-gcp-postgresql.md

 ## Install the Compass with managed GCP PostgreSQL database

-To install the Compass with GCP managed Postgres database, set `database.embedded.enabled` value to `false` inside `./chart/compass/values.yaml` file, and fill those values:
+To install the Compass with GCP managed Postgres database, set the `database.embedded.enabled` value to `false` inside the `./chart/compass/values.yaml` file, and fill in these values:

 | Parameter | Description | Values | Default |
 | --- | --- | --- | --- |